arathivariar/kerala-kitchen-kaleidoscope/README.md

 + Create user profiles and add CRUD functionalities to the user profiles.
 + The users can add their own recipes on the website and share it in social media.
 + The user can find a recipe when they search with the ingredients of the recipe.
++ The user can rate a recipe on a scale of 5 starts if he/she likes it.
 + Add more traditional and authentic recipes from the Kerala cuisine.